 1) Give Your Gut the Right Support

-Digestive enzymes: Your body produces enzymes that are required for the proper breakdown of food.
+Your body produces enzymes that are required for the proper breakdown of food.
 When your gut lining becomes compromised, these enzymes often stop working properly.
 Adding digestive enzymes in supplement form can help increase vitamin absorption and improve digestion.
+Mitolife’s Digest-it-All is a great option.
+I also like Pure Encapsulations Digestive Enzymes Ultra.

-Betaine HCl This comes as a surprise to many of my clients, but most people are very low in hydrochloric acid.
+This comes as a surprise to many of my clients, but many people are low in hydrochloric acid.
 Without proper amounts of HCl, food doesn’t get properly digested and can even start to rot in the stomach.
-This process causes fermentation that can lead to reflux symptoms, gas and bloating.
-It can then trickle down to the digestive tract where it can cause additional inflammation in the small intestine, erode the microvilli, and ultimately contribute to a leaky gut.
+This process causes fermentation that can lead to reflux symptoms, gas, and bloating.
+It can then trickle down to the digestive tract, causing additional inflammation in the small intestine, eroding the microvilli, and ultimately contributing to a leaky gut.
 Sadly, you see many people with leaky gut turn to antacids for symptom relief.
 Antacids will further decrease HCl levels, hindering digestion of proteins and absorption of vitamins, including vitamin B12, a nutrient key to proper detox and mood regulation.

 That being said, look for Betaine HCl:.
 It can improve digestion and your body’s absorption of nutrients.

-Vitamin E: Vitamin e is an important antioxidant necessary for overall cell health.
+Vitamin e is an important antioxidant necessary for overall cell health.
 It supports the immune system and is an important nutrient for healing a leaky gut.
-Avocados are a great source of vitamin E. So are nuts and seeds.
+Avocados are a great source of vitamin E. So are nuts and seeds (look for sprouted nuts and seeds, or sprout your own).

 Animal proteins contain l-glutamine, but you can also take it in powder form.
 Since it’s a precursor to the excitatory neurotransmitter, glutamate, you may not want to take large amounts in the evening or late at night.